Global-Chem/global-chem/paper.md

 # Introduction

 The chemical universe is expanding rapidly as open access titan databases (Enamine Database (20 Billion) [@Gorgulla:2020-4], Zinc Database (2 Billion) [Irwin:2020-12], PubMed Database (68 Million) [Roberts:2001-2]) and cheminformatic tools to process, manipulate, and derive new compound structures are established.
-This left us with a chemical data big bang with ultra-large datasets and no proper classification system to organize the data.
-This resulted in us having to rely on classical statistical mechanisms with manipulation of the numbers to infer meaning and neglects real scientific understanding with chemical languages.
+This left us with a chemical data big bang with ultra-large datasets and an ambiguous classification system in an attempt to organize the data.
+Previously, partial organizational attempts were made on PubMed filling chemical data linkages for computational toxicology called Actor for a specific refactored and refined effort [Judson:2019-9].
+For the EnamineDB, a scaffold to biological activity was designed to target Toll-Like Receptors in an object-oriented fashion [Perez-Regidor:2016-9].
+These organizational methods are difficult to reproduce as well as can be difficult to implement given the amount of data.
+When applying these papers they don't provide so much use to the common public.

-To classify we need to revert back to the idea of communication.
+To organize the data we need to revert back to the idea of communication.
 Humans use symbols and drawings to communicate, a collection of symbols and their combinations are called a language.
 Different languages can be employed to carry different features and mean different things to a variety of communities.
-For organic chemistry, we draw skeletal patterns to communicate, and a written language using english characters to communicate, this was established as IUPAC [Cooke-Fox:1989-5]; other chemical sub-communities also adopted the language and applied to their field to different dialects i.e polymer chemistry, organo-metallic chemistry.
+IUPAC [Cooke-Fox:1989-5] was a written language that predates even drawing atoms as a method of communication between chemists; other chemical sub-communities also adopted the language and applied to their field to different dialects i.e polymer chemistry, organo-metallic chemistry.
 In the recent years, SMILES [Weininger:1988-5] is becoming a popular 1-D language amongst cheminformaticians for large datasets compared to 2D or 3D data (more lines).
 With most ultra-large datasets stored primarily in SMILES, we can begin by organizing the data into appropiate classifiers that will make it useful for all communities.